-The Maryland High Voltage Line Act requires that before anyone begins work that may bring people or equipment within 10 feet of overhead utility lines, they must notify BGE.
+The Maryland High Voltage Line Act requires that before anyone begins work that may bring people or equipment within 10 ft of overhead utility lines, they must notify BGE.
 BGE will make the area safe for the work to be done.
 HVLA Guidelines apply to both professional and non-professional workers.
 No one is exempt from compliance.

 What must contractors do to comply with HVLA?

 - Notify BGE at 800.685.0123 or Contact Us BEFORE any work begins if work may put people or equipment with in 10 ft, or 20 ft when using cranes or derricks, of overhead utility lines.

 - Acquaint employees with the Act;

 - Post Signs: Post warning signs on all equipment that may come in proximity to overhead lines.

 - Equipment includes:

 - Ladders, cranes, derricks, pile drivers, power shovels, trimming rigs, and similar apparatus.

 - Legible from a distance of at least 12 ft.

 - Placed on equipment in clear view of operator while controls and each individual outside the equipment